How to Hold a Breakfast Fundraiser

 • Eggs prepared to order, any style

-• An omelet station with pre-chopped vegetables and grated cheeses
+• An omelet station with pre-chopped vegetables and grated cheese

 • Fresh fruit – grapes, melons, berries, whatever is local and in season